project-alice-assistant/ProjectAliceSkills/README.md

 ## Auto modules creation
-Downloading Tools/Moduler you can have a basic tool to create the basic needed file for a module to work.
+Downloading Tools/Moduler you can have a basic tool to create the basic needed files for a module to work.
 This saves you the hassle of creating the directory tree, the required files and so on.
-It also follows the strict conventions we made for modules and will avoid you trouble when submitting your modules for review.
+It also follows the strict conventions we made for modules and will avoid you trouble when submitting your module for review.